 2. No water waste resulting from inefficient landscape irrigation, such as runoff, low head drainage, or overspray, etc. Similarly, water shall not flow onto non-targeted areas, such as adjacent property, non-irrigated areas, hardscapes, roadways, or structures.

-3. No irrigating residential or commercial landscapes during or within forty-eight (48) hours following measurable rainfall.
+3. No irrigating residential or commercial landscapes during or within 48 hours following measurable rainfall.

-4. Irrigate residential and commercial landscape before 8 a.m. and after 6 p.m. only.
-Irrigation of new turf/plantings is exempt from these watering hour restrictions for a period of 30 days following the date of planting.
+4. Irrigate residential and commercial landscape with in-ground or hose-end sprinkler systems before 8 a.m. and after 6 p.m. only.
+Irrigation of new turf and/or plantings is exempt from these watering hour restrictions for a period of 30 days following the date of planting.
 Watering is permitted at any time with a hand-held hose equipped with a positive shut-off nozzle, a bucket, or when a drip/micro-irrigation system/equipment is used.

 5. Irrigate nursery and commercial grower’s products before 8 a.m. and after 6 p.m. only.
 Watering is permitted at any time with a hand-held hose equipped with a positive shut-off nozzle, a bucket, or when a drip/micro-irrigation system/equipment is used.
 Irrigation of nursery propagation beds is permitted at any time.
 Watering of livestock is permitted at any time.